F2000 Championship Series

 In 2010, a revival of the previous series named the U.S. F2000 National Championship, intended for young aspiring professional drivers, began racing.
 It uses a similar specification of car and is sanctioned by IndyCar.
 However, as that series now is a single-spec series, this series is a professional Formula Continental based series and is the second step, after the F1600 (the traditional Formula Ford).

+F2000 currently races under the Formula Race Promotions banner with F1600 and Formula Atlantic.